SherG/cool-iron/blog/covid-19-favelas.md

 tags: ['social entrepreneurship']
 ---

-Vlad Souza from <a href="http://tropicalportuguese.com/" target="blank">TropicalPortuguese.com</a> has created a <a href="https://tropicalportuguese.teachable.com/p/mini-course-sound-like-brazilians" target="blanks">100% free Portuguese course</a> to help feed Brazilians living in the favelas.
+Vladimir Souza from <a href="http://tropicalportuguese.com/" target="blank">TropicalPortuguese.com</a> has created a <a href="https://tropicalportuguese.teachable.com/p/mini-course-sound-like-brazilians" target="blanks">100% free Portuguese course</a> to help feed Brazilians living in the favelas.

 Residents of the favelas are among those hardest hit by COVID-19.